-7.6.2 Connecting to the Web Page Interface
+7.4.2 Connecting to the Web Page Interface

-NOTICE 6 The DCX S Power Supply is not compatible with network scanning software.
-If your local network uses these types of programs, the DCX S Power Supply IP address must be placed in an exclusion list.
+NOTICE 6 The DCX V Power Supply is not compatible with network scanning software.
+If your local network uses these types of programs, the DCX V Power Supply IP address must be placed in an exclusion list.

-NOTICE (1) A shielded Ethernet cable should be used to connect to the DCX S Power Supply Web Page Interface to prevent possible EMI (Electromagnetic Interference) issues.
+NOTICE (1) A shielded Ethernet cable should be used to connect to the DCX V Power Supply Web Page Interface to prevent possible EMI (Electromagnetic Interference) issues.

-7.6.3 Point to Point Connection (Windows Vista and Windows 7)
+7.4.3 Point to Point Connection (Windows Vista and Windows 7)

-To connect directly to the DCX S Power Supply Web Page Interface using a PC with Windows Vista® or Windows 7® operating system, complete the following steps:
+To connect directly to the DCX V Power Supply Web Page Interface using a PC with Windows Vista® or Windows 7® operating system, complete the following steps:

-- 1. Connect the power supply to a computer via the Ethernet port. - 2.
+- Windows 7, and Windows Vista are registered trademarks of Microsoft Corporation. - 1.
+Connect the power supply to a computer via the Ethernet port. - 2.
 Turn on the power supply. - 3.
 On your PC, click on the Windows logo on the task bar and select Control Panel. - 4.
-Select View Large I cons on the top right corner. - 5.
-Select Network and Sharing Center. - 6.
-Select Change adapter settings.
+Select View Large Icons on the top right corner. - 5.
+Select Network and Sharing Center.

+6. Select Change adapter settings.